samathaluca/fallen/README.md

 A home page with a lot of imagery, quotes and contributor recovery stories was designed for added interest and user prolonged engagement.
 Images have been chosen to appeal to the users while presenting a simple message.
 The decision was made to auto add an image chosen to reflect each type of the 21 addictions tackled on this app.
-This is believed to offer a pattern to the user that is appealing and indentifiable.
+This is believed to offer a pattern to the user that is appealing and identifiable.
 The forms to complete were kept very simple.
 Focus to be kept on the information.
 The font is easy to read and the colours are muted.
 A character limit to the alias has been set so that it can not extend outside the card.
 The presentation of the list of stories after filtering has been kept raw.
 The focus is then kept on the information.
 At the point of submission we believe the story detail page has been laid out to best display the most relevant solutions and information immediately and make it obvious to the user.
 This will be adapted quickly as the questions may change and the way they are presented may not benefit the user and help the information to be absorbed.

 The idea of recovery being a recipe presented to the user in text and images adds interest when it clicks.
 The surface of the app may change in the future and the hero image on the home page would be replaced if the feedback after launch suggested the recovery recipe theme idea adapted from the MS3 project idea in CI LMS proved too tenuous following future feedback.

-The alias is set to 10 character limit to ensure  on home page stays intact.
+To date the bespoke woke image feedback has been good and met with smiles when people understand the reference.

+### Defensive design planning.

+The most significant defensive design decisions were
+1. To make alias a limited character number.
+2. 21 images were added to match the 21 addictions. when i tested other students projects the image often did not load so I opted for an auto added image chosen for each addiction.
+This would ensure that the home page did not lose visual appeal and form.
+3. to make the choice of habit linked to a photo a required filed other wise lots of empty fileds.
+4. move the edit and delete button apart in the desktop version so a user could not delete a story by mistake.

 DATA STORE
 DB schema